gortok/lwidn-newsletter/ep2.md

 ### PFCLotW (Pretty Fricking Cool Library of the Week)

-If you're using .NET Core, and you want to benchmark your code, you should be using [Benchmark.NET]().
+If you're using .NET (Whether Framework or Core), and you want to benchmark your code, you should be using [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet).
 It's called Benchmark because that's what it does, and they slapped the .NET moniker on the end because that's what library authors for .NET Do.
 Since this is .NET, their alternatives were NBenchmark, and BenchmarkSharp.
 I'm glad Benchmark.NET won.

 Anyway, Benchmark.NET let's you set up runs against your code; specifically against doing the same operation multiple ways.
 It then accurately benchmarks how fast the code is, what sort of memory usage it has, and a few other neat sundries about it.